MikeWebDeveloper/openfootmanager/CONTRIBUTING.md

 ### Code conventions

+- Use pre-commit hooks to automatically format and test your code before you submit any commits.
+See **Installing dependencies** for more information.
 - Follow [PEP 8](https://www.python.org/dev/peps/pep-0008/).
 It's a must.
-Run autopep8 to ensure that your code is PEP 8-compliant.
+Run flake8 to ensure that your code is PEP 8-compliant.
-- I'm still studying a way to make the entire code uniform, and I'm inclined to only accepting [Black](https://github.com/psf/black) formatted code.
+- Run [Black](https://github.com/psf/black) and [isort](https://pypi.org/project/isort/) to format your code.
 - Make descriptive variable names, as best as you can.
 - Use typehints as much as possible.
 Static typing helps others understand what you expect your code to do.
 - Try to keep your code documented.
 If it's a complex method/function, use docstrings to explain what you need to do.